Login

 How to Determine the Proper Disc Spring Stack Configuration

-When a single Disc Spring isn&#;t enough, stacking them in series, parallel or combination can solve the problem if done properly.
+When a single disc spring isn't sufficient, stacking them in series, parallel, or combination can address the issue effectively if done correctly.

-A reasonable allowance is 2-3% of the force for each sliding surface &#; a greater force for loading and a lesser force for unloading.
-Disc Springs stacked in parallel should be well lubricated and limited to a maximum of 3-4 Discs to reduce the deviation from the calculated to measured characteristics.
-Disc Springs stacked in parallel have increased self-dampening (hysteresis) characteristics.
+An allowance of 2-3% of the force for each sliding surface is reasonable, accommodating greater force for loading and lesser for unloading.
+Parallel stacks should be well-lubricated and limited to 3-4 discs to minimize deviations.
+Such stacks have increased self-dampening characteristics.

 Stack Construction